seiyria/Roguathia/README.md

     * More races
     * Assignable behaviors
     * Assignable classes
-    * More starting equipment (unlock certain starting equipme7nt tiers)
+    * More starting equipment (unlock certain starting equipment tiers)
     * Better starting equipment (enchanted, more charges, etc)
     * More item variety (ie, unlock the 25%, 50%, 75% and 100% percentile of rarity in items)
     * Temporary enchantments, blessings, uncursings, etc (spent in the meta, apply to current game only)